Spatio-Temporal Encoding of Brain Dynamics with Surface Masked Autoencoders: Methods

+In Table \ref{tab:vit-size}, we summarise the architecture of the \texttt{(v)sMAE} encoder and decoder networks used in this study and based on the SiT architecture.
+Here, we only used a 3-layer transformer decoder network, as it yields good reconstruction results.
+On a standard 24G NVIDIA GPU, the maximum batch size that can be used for \texttt{vsMAE} reconstruction with $\rho=75\%$ is $\left \{128,128,64,2 \right \}$ for respectively $\tau \in \left \{1,3,6,8 \right \}$ frame-reconstruction.
+For the \texttt{sMAE} reconstruction task, a batch size of 128 is typically used, with 4 cortical input metrics.
+This allows for a fast training of the \texttt{(v)sMAE} models.

+In the present study, we patched the cortical surface using an ico3 tessellation grid.
+It achieved good phenotyping performance and allow for higher-resolution patch representation, compared to ico2 sampling as in \cite{Dahan2022}, while preserving a manageable computational cost (batch size of 128 vs 256 for ico2).
+With the ico3 patching, the cortical surface is represented by 1280 patches of 45 vertices each, compared to 320 patches of 153 vertices for ico2.

-\subsubsection{Masked Patch Prediction}
+\subsection{Masked Patch Prediction}

-The sMAE methodology is compared to the Masked Patch Prediction (MPP) task, used previously in \cite{SDahan2022}, which in turn was adapted from \cite{dosovitskiy2020,J.Devlin2019}.
+The \texttt{sMAE} methodology is compared to the Masked Patch Prediction (MPP) self-supervision task, used previously in \cite{Dahan2022}, which in turn was adapted from \cite{dosovitskiy2020,J.Devlin2019}.
 It employs an autoencoder architecture that is trained to reconstruct the entire image sequence while corrupting some of the input patches through masking or swapping.
 Following \cite{dosovitskiy2020}, we corrupt 50\% of the input patches randomly: by replacing the patches with a masked (empty) token (40\%), using another patch embedding from the sequence at random (5\%), or preserving their original embeddings (5\%).
-In contrast to sMAE, the MPP methodology optimises reconstruction by computing the MSE loss for all patches.
-In this approach, the SiT encoder processes the entire sequence of patches, and the decoder is limited to projecting the last encoder's sequence to the input patch resolution.
+In contrast to sMAE, the MPP methodology optimises reconstruction by computing the MSE loss for all patches, and the MPP encoder processes the entire sequence of patches, which reduces its efficiency and modelling power with long input sequences.